mjftw/scgol/README.md

 # Conway's Game of Life

-An implementation of Conway's Game of Life in Scala, using functional methods.
+An implementation of Conway's Game of Life in Scala.
+Currently is very effectful, but will move to using Cats Effect soon.